Moosieus/kevo_ex/README.md

 *A `name` atom can be provided as an additional argument.
 Defaults to `Kevo`.*

 #### Websocket events
-To receive websocket events, provide a `Kevo.Handler` compliant module using the `websocket_callback` option.
+To receive websocket events, provide a `Kevo.Handler` compliant module using the `ws_callback_module` option.
 When a message is recevied, `handle_event/1` will be invoked, passing a map of the received JSON.
 See the page on [example responses](./pages/example_responses.md).

 #### Usage notes
 - API calls are made to be as concurrently as possible.
 - Kevo's websocket accepts no messages and is receive only.
-- The websocket will only be opened if `websocket_callback` is provided.
+- The websocket will only be opened if `ws_callback_module` is provided.
 - This library is unopinionated about how you queue or broker events.

 ## Acknowledgments